ConfederacyOfGaia/Gaia/feats.md

 ## Woodcarver

-For years folk have found you carving, figurines, fine bows or on tables.
+For years folk have found you carving figurines or on tables.
 After all this time you have found a way to capture the soul of the wood.
 You gain the following benefits:

 * Increases your Dexterity score by 1, to a maximum of 20.
 * You gain proficiency with Woodcarver's Tools.
 If you are already proficient, you add double your proficiency bonus to checks you make with it.
-* Bows & crossbows crafted by you have their weapon damage die increased by one, from d8 to d10, for example.
-As well
 * You can carve figurines which you can give to your friends.
 A figurine takes 2 hours to carve and need to be carved in likeness of the supposed wearer to work.
 You can have a maximum of figurines equal to your Dexterity modifier (minimum of 1) at the same time.
 A person in possession of one can reroll one saving throw, after the roll it splits apart and its magic can't be restored.
 A person can only make use of one statuette per long rest.

 *[source](http://homebrewery.naturalcrit.com/share/HyvYOiHX)*